Stopham – St Mary

 Brackets: (On chancel arch, just beneath the abaci) Stone and intended for the rood beam.

 (Concealed beneath carpeting) The Barttelot brasses run from the early C15 to the early C17, when there were extensive repairs and additions, reflecting an increased interest in genealogy; the workshop responsible for these changes was that of E Marshall in London (J Bertram (ed) 1996 p5).
 The C15 ones include references to the service of successive members of the family to the Earls of Arundel (Saul p347).
 The slabs of two of the C17 ones have been identified by Roger Birch (p45) as made from Sussex marble.
-There are later plain inscriptions and wall-tablets.
+There are later plain inscriptions and wall-tablets to members of the family.

 1. (Nave floor) John Barttelot (d1428) and his wife.
 It has been dated to c1460-65 (H W Macklin in Mundy (ed) pp141-42) and belongs to London workshops Series D. The man’s head was replaced in the C17 though a C17 group of youths beneath is probably unconnected.